jonathanlinat/dockerized-trenchbroom/README.md

 ## Getting Started

 Ensure you have [Docker Engine](https://docs.docker.com/engine/) installed and operational.
 An alternative user-friendly interface for managing Docker elements is [Docker Desktop](https://docs.docker.com/desktop/).

+> ⚠️ **Technical Note**: For an optimized building experience, it may be necessary to adjust your Docker resource allocations, including CPU, Memory, and Disk Space.
+Increasing these limits in Docker settings can significantly enhance performance, especially for resource-intensive tasks, and avoid failing building processes.

 ### How to Use